selma-rahman/CS-330-PLP/README.md

 ## Classes & Inheritance
 ### Does C++ support objects or something similar?
 Yes, C++ supports objects through *classes* and *structs* types, which are user-defined types that can contain data members (instance variables), member functions (methods), nested types, static members, etc. A *class* and a *struct* are nearly identical, the only difference being default access (private for class, public for struct).
-In C++ the term *object* generally means an instance of any type (built-in or urser-defined).
+In C++ the term *object* generally means an instance of any type (built-in or user-defined).

 A **class** groups:
 - instance variables (data members)